-The single-needle machines, for example, might be a good option for you when starting out because such embroidery machines are inexpensive.
+The single-needle machines, for example, might be a good option for you when starting because such embroidery machines are inexpensive.
 Alternatively, you could opt for the multi-needle embroidery machine if you can afford it, especially because this equipment will allow you to finish your project much faster, and it will return good profits in a shorter time frame.

 Keep in mind that in as much as the cost of the equipment might be too high initially, investing in the right embroidery equipment will save you a great deal of money in the long term because you’ll save on the money otherwise spent on labor, meaning that you will be able to pick up larger orders easily.

 The multi-needle embroidery equipment, for example, is a preferred investment choice if you are up for embroidering multi-colored designs only in minutes.
-The single-needle option won’t be the fastest option for you because you’d have to swap out the needle in the middle of the embroidery process, and you’d have to run the machine at lower speeds.
+However, the single-needle option won’t be the fastest option for you because you’d have to swap out the needle in the middle of the embroidery process, and you’d have to run the machine at lower speeds.

-The multi-needle embroidery machine is also ideal for you if you are looking for equipment that will last long.
-To ensure that you have the perfect embroidery machine, you might want to check out the virtual demos offered by product specialists to ensure the best results.
+The multi-needle embroidery machine is ideal for you if you are looking for equipment that will last long.
+However, to ensure that you have the perfect embroidery machine, you might want to check out the virtual demos offered by product specialists to ensure the best results.

-While you might have to buy some specialty hoops to be able to embroider specific items, it would be a good investment for you to get the job done.
+While you might have to buy some specialty hoops to embroider specific items, it would be a good investment for you to get the job done.

-Along with the equipment, you will also need to invest in the best embroidery software to save money.
+You will also need to invest in the best embroidery software to save money along with the equipment.
 Throw in a fabric assist tool to go inside the hatch software.

 Determine your overall business costs

-Figure out your business’ direct and indirect costs – respectively, the variable monthly costs tied to the production process and the total number of orders received, and the costs that remain the same each month like rent.
+Figure out your business’ direct and indirect costs – respectively, the variable monthly costs tied to the production process and the total number of orders received.
+The costs remain the same each month, like rent.